alex1162/video-coding/practice2/README.md

 **3. Create a GUI.**

+In this case, we chose to use a Streamlit app because one of our group members had prior experience with it in another subject, which made it easier to work with.
+We implemented two of the endpoints we had already created into the app.

+To install streamil we use:
+pip install streamlit
+To run the application, use the following command in your terminal:
+*>streamlit run GUI.py

+The first endpoint allows you to convert an image to Black & White.
+After selecting an image, the app displays the original image.
+Once you apply the Black & White transformation, the new image is saved to the output path.
+The second endpoint works with videos.
+You start by selecting a video, which is then displayed in the app.
+After processing, the video with the YUV histogram overlay is saved to your output path.

 ----------------------------------------------------------------

 To launch the application, after activating the virtual environment (*.venv\Scripts\activate*) and opening the docker desktop app (without closing it), we run the following command to build the docker-compose file inside the docker folder: